x-research-team/vm/README.md

 ## Getting started

-Below demonstrates some features of the Magpie language:
+Below demonstrates some features of the VM language:

 ### Basic